brunobat/quarkus-observability-demo/README.md

 * [quarkus-observability-demo-opentracing-shim](quarkus-observability-demo-opentracing-shim/README.md) - To show how to migrate from MicroProfile OpenTracing to OpenTelemetry.

 Each project has a specific readme with instructions.

+Main is compatible with Quarkus 3.
+Branch 2.x is compatible with Quarkus 2.